Function of several complex variables: Every non-compact (open) Riemann surface is a Stein manifold

 Now Cartan's theorem B shows that $H^1(X,\mathcal{O}_X) = H^2(X,\mathcal{O}_X)=0$, therefore $H^2(X,\Z) = 0$.

-This is related to the solution of the second (multiplicative) Cousin problem.
+This is related to the solution of the multiplicative Cousin problem.

 Levi problems

 Cartan extended Levi's problem to Stein manifolds.

 If the relative compact open subset $D\subset X$ of the Stein manifold X is a Locally pseudoconvex, then D is a Stein manifold, and conversely, if D is a Locally pseudoconvex, then X is a Stein manifold. i.e. Then X is a Stein manifold if and only if D is locally the Stein manifold.

 This was proved by Bremermann by embedding it in a sufficiently high dimensional $\mathbb{C}^n$, and reducing it to the result of Oka.

 Also, Grauert proved for arbitrary complex manifolds M. (Note: Levi problem is not true for domains in arbitrary manifolds.)

 If the relative compact subset $D\subset M$ of a arbitrary complex manifold M is a strongly pseudoconvex on M, then M is a holomorphically convex (i.e. Stein manifold).
 Also, D is itself a Stein manifold.

 And Narasimhan extended Levi's problem to complex analytic space, a generalized in the singular case of complex manifolds.

 A Complex analytic space which admits a continuous strictly plurisubharmonic exhaustion function (i.e.strongly pseudoconvex) is Stein space.

+A pseudoconvex Complex analytic space is Stein space.

 Levi's problem remains unresolved in the following cases;